Background

 Purpose

-The Transportation Corridors Visioning Study is the first phase of an effort to identify and assess potential new regional transportation corridors in Clark County and across the Columbia River.
-The purpose of the Visioning Study is to begin to answer the question: "How would we get around within our own community in the longer-term future if our County reaches one million in population?"
-The intent of the study is to provide a high-level “50,000-foot level” planning analysis while future phases may assess land use implications and evaluate corridors at a higher level of detail.
+The Transportation Corridors Visioning Study was an effort to identify and assess potential new regional transportation corridors in Clark County and across the Columbia River.
+The purpose of the Visioning Study was to begin to answer the question: “How would we get around within our own community in the longer-term future if our County reaches one million in population?”
+The intent of the study was to provide a high-level “50,000-foot level” planning analysis while future phases may assess land use implications and evaluate corridors at a higher level of detail.

 Leadership